 Maryland State Department of Education states all children attending regulated care and early childhood educational programs must have a developmental screening conducted within ninety days of enrollment.
 SJS will utilize the Brigance Early Childhood screening.
 In addition to the Brigance, parents will complete the parent feedback form, All About Me, regarding your child's skills and behaviors.
 This form is distributed at the beginning of the year.
-The teacher will also complete progress reports, which are distributed at the beginning of the year.
+The teacher will also complete progress reports, which are distributed three times per school year.
 The skills assessed reflect sound growth and developmental expectations of each age as determined by the Archdiocese of Baltimore.
 Observations are conducted on students throughout the year.
 These observations, be they narrative, anecdotal, and/or checklists, are used in conjunction with each child's progress report to help with lesson planning.

-PROGRESS REPORTS AND INTERIM REPORTS
+REPORT CARDS AND INTERIM REPORTS